 - The implant itself is placed into the jaw bone and replaces the root of the missing tooth.
 As bone fuses around to the implant, the implant acts as an anchor that will hold and support the visible portion of the tooth above the gum line.

 - The abutment is attached to the implant via a small screw.
 The abutment will hold the crown that will be placed onto the tooth

 - The implant crown is attached to the abutment.
 This crown becomes a natural part of your smile, blending in color and shape to the surrounding teeth.

-Implants have been now used routinely to replace missing teeth for over 35 years, and have an outstanding long term prognosis.
+Implants have been used routinely to replace missing teeth for over 35 years, and have an outstanding long-term prognosis.

 Implant placement and restoration requires multiple visits.
 Because each case is different, there may be some variation in the amount of appointments required.
 However, our goal at Brooklyn Dental Studio is to place and restore the implant and provide you with the best results in as few visits as possible.